 I currently drive a 1994 Ninety-Eight Oldsmobile Regency.
-My husband and I bought the car from my in-laws for $900 in March of ’06.
+My husband and I bought the car for $900 in March of ’06.
 Unfortunately, since March the car has required a number of repairs adding up to over $2,800.
 That’s certainly more than my husband and I wanted to spend on an old clunker of a car with nearly 120,000 miles.
 But the car is roomy and comfy and a dream to drive.
 It feels like your riding on a cushy sofa, which is great for long trips between our home and North Carolina.

 On Thursday my grandmother called.
 She informed me that she was giving up driving and planning on selling her car.
 (A 1999 Toyota Camry with only 50,000 miles).
 My parents bought the car in 1999 and sold it to my grandmother in June of 2003.
 Since that time my grandmother has put less than 10,000 miles on it.